jctanner/gateway-auth-wasm-plugin/DESIGN_DOC.md

 ## Problem Statement

 **🚫 Critical Architectural Constraint**: This project requires **NO service mesh** functionality.
-Istio is installed **ONLY** for the `WasmPlugin` CRD - there are no service mesh features, no automatic mTLS, no sidecars, and no ServiceEntry resources.
+The Service Mesh Operator gets **auto-installed** when creating the GatewayClass, providing **ONLY** the `WasmPlugin` CRD and gateway containers - there are no service mesh features, no automatic mTLS, no sidecars, and no ServiceEntry resources.

 **🔒 Authentication Requirement**: **ALL services** behind the gateway require authentication.
 There are no public/unauthenticated endpoints.